 Battery pack & motor

-The Genesis G80 electric has an 87.2 kWh battery pack that allows a range of up to 427 km based on internal testing.
+The Genesis G80 electric has an 87.2 kWh battery pack that allows a range of up to 427 km based on the South Korean test cycle.
 Two motors powering each axle enable four-wheel drive and allow the car to accelerate from 0-100 km/h in 4.9 seconds in sports mode.

 Both motors individually generate 136 kW (185 PS) and 350 Nm, and they give a combined maximum power and combined maximum torque of 272 kW (370 PS) and 700 Nm, respectively.
 The car is equipped with a Disconnector Actuator System (DAS), which means minimized power loss and the flexibility to switch between 2WD and AWD drivetrain layouts.